vasanthakumar45/capstone-project-App-deployment/frontend.md

 Application Deployment
 ----------------------

-(Deploy the given react appliation to a production ready state)

 Task 1: We need to clone the following repository and deploy the application on port 80 [HTTP] Repo URL : https://github.com/sriram-R-krishnan/devops-build